History and Development

 The total number of public workstations was increased to 20, 15 of which were loaded with language training software for Chinese, Japanese, Korean, Hindi and Punjabi.

-Celebrated the acquisition of the Si Ku Collections, the most important resources for the study of pre-modern China.
+Acquired the Si Ku Collection, the most important resource for the study of pre-modern China.

 2004